vidyagames998/vidyagames998.github.io/totk/gear.md

 - Fast Travel to Rasitakiwak, go to Tarry Town to North, shop can unfuse items
 - Unrepairable items can be repaired when fused to repairable items
 - You can save farm.
 Find an octorock, save, upgrade and reload if you don't get an upgrade you want.
+I'm not a fan of save farming.

 ## Learn to farm healing items
 - Fast Travel to Hyrule Field Skyview, cannon up, fly north west to sonapan shrine on mountain